-Although breastfeeding is permitted, there is a lack of data on whether or not public buildings in Alberta actively facilitate breastfeeding.
+Although breastfeeding is legally permitted, there is a lack of data on whether or not public buildings in Alberta actively facilitate breastfeeding.
+Internet searches regarding facilitation of breastfeeding in public were conducted in April 2020 for five Albertan communities: Edmonton, Calgary, Sundre, Westlock, and High Level.
+No data were found for Sundre, Westlock or High Level.